TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 #### Compare 2 popular CI systems, one of them should be Jenkins!
 #### What is Docker, why is it useful?
+Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

+Why:

+With Docker, developers can focus on writing code without worrying about the system on which their code will run.
+Applications become truly portable.
+You can repeatably run your application on any other machine running Docker with confidence.
+For operations staff, Docker is lightweight, easily allowing the running and management of applications with different requirements side by side in isolated containers.
+This flexibility can increase resource use per server and may reduce the number of systems needed because of its lower overhead, which in turn reduces cost. consistency, speed and isolation
+By consistency, I mean that Docker provides a consistent environment for your application from development all the way through production– you run from the same starting point every time.
+By speed, I mean you can rapidly run a new process on a server.
+Because the image is preconfigured and installed with the process you want to run,it takes the challenge of running a process out of the equation.
+By isolation, I mean that by default each Docker container that’s running is isolated from the network, the file system and other running processes.
+Compare 2 popular Test Automation IDE, one of them should be Katalon Studio!

 #### Compare 2 popular Test Automation IDE, one of them should be Katalon Studio!

 the process of executing automated tests as part of the software delivery pipeline